 When an audio/video component is selected, the audio will play in your system and the video will be switched to a video input of your TV monitor.

 You must have the TV connected in order to see the On Screen Display (OSD).
-For component video OSD, only the system setup menus are available, not the pop-up text (volume, source etc.) which appear on the composite or S-video outputs.
-For HDMI, no OSD is available.
+Note that the OSD is not available with component video, just composite or S-video.